Badgerliu/periderm_ATACSeq/README.md

 - bigWig outputs using deeptools: generate_bw_mm10.sh (for mouse data), generate_bw_hg19.sh (for human data) generate_bw_zv9.sh (for zebrafish data)
 - peakCalling using MACS2: shift_and_peak_calling_zv9.sh (for zebrafish data); shift_and_peak_calling_mm10.sh (for mouse data); shift_and_peak_calling_hg19.sh (for human data)
+- DiffBind using EdgeR was used for detection of different accessible regions in the consensus peaks between two group, example script was used: DiffBind_zebrafish_periderm.R

 #### Example script for plot

 example scripts for plot